Welthy Honsinger Fisher

 Welthy Honsinger Fisher (September 18, 1879 – December 16, 1980) was the American founder of World Education and World Literacy Canada.
 She was married to Frederick Bohn Fisher, a bishop of the Methodist Episcopal Church, missionary, author, and official in Methodist missionary and men's movements.
-She was an intellectual, activist, and feminist requested by her friend Mohandas Gandhi to begin Literacy House outside of Lucknow, India, at the age of 73.
+She was an intellectual, and activist requested by her friend Mohandas Gandhi to begin Literacy House outside of Lucknow, India, at the age of 73.

 Birth and family

 Welthy Blakesley Honsinger was born in Rome, New York, on September 18, 1879.

 Education and early work

 After graduating from Syracuse University in 1900, Honsinger became a teacher at Rosebud College, a one-room school in Haverstraw, New York, where she was in charge of 15 students.
 In 1906, Honsinger become the headmistress of the Baldwin Memorial School in Nanchang.
 While there, she encouraged her girls to develop into new, modern Chinese women, often against the wishes of their traditional parents.
 She was committed to the idea of women's independence, however, and knew that if she could give them the tools they needed through education, they could change the face of China.